2 billion pens are manufactured in the US each year. And apparently, 1.6 billion are thrown away each year.

 The most famous one, the Bic Cristal sells 14 million per day.

 Those numbers are from 2013, and there doesn’t seem to be an update on this anywhere.
 But I think it is safe to say that production would be even more by now, plus those numbers are only from the US.

 Part of my zero waste journey is also to turn my office zero waste.
 The first thing I did was buy a fountain pen for myself.
-I actually recall having Lamy pens at school and pretty much every child had one of them.
-They are awesome and come in so many different colours and you can get refillable ink cartridges for them.
+I actually recall having Lamy pens at school, and pretty much every child had one of them.
+They are awesome and come in so many different colors.
+You can get refillable ink cartridges for them.

 This time I bought a Pilot pen from Japan.
 It is fine and feels really nice in my hand.
-As I was reading one of Tim Ferri’s 5 bullet Friday articles.
+As I was reading one of Tim Ferri’s 5 bullets Friday articles.
 He recommended to go and check out the fountain pen hospital.
-It is probably best to go there in person and feel the pens, and the way they sit in your hand before you buy, but worth a look.
+It is probably best to go there in person and feel the pens and feel how they sit in your hand before you buy, but worth a look.

 The feeling you get from owning your own personal fountain pen is quite special.
-After a while, they even adjust to your writing style since the tip is made from metal and will wear slightly.
+They even adjust to your writing style after a while since the tip is made from metal and will wear slightly.

 You can also get tonnes of different inks for your pen.
 Sure the upfront cost is a bit higher than a $1 pen from Bic.
 But you got to look at it as an investment for the planet and yourself.
 Owning a nice pen is feels good.

 - Rollerball pens with a cap are water-based and can dry out.

 - Retractable ballpoint pens are oil-based and don’t dry out.